-Figure 4 shows an example implementation of a Set.
 The members of the Set are "owned" by the Set through the "SetMembership" connection kind (when connecting the Reference to the Set, the user will be prompted to choose between the "SetMembership" and "ReferTo" connection kinds).
 Some underlying assumptions exist here, such as all members of the Set must be members of the Model to which this set belongs.

-Example implementation of a Set
+Figure 31.
+Example of a Set

+8.1.4.1.
 How to specify what FCO-s a Set "Owns"